Coronavirus: 12-hour night curfew in Pune from Saturday, hotels, restaurants to be shut for 7 days

 “A 12-hour night curfew from 6 pm to 6 am in Pune from tomorrow, 3rd April,” said Pune Divisional Commissioner Saurabh Rao.
 “Situation will be reviewed on next Friday.”

-Rao said that bars, hotels and restaurants will remain closed for seven days and only home deliveries will be allowed.
-He said that no public functions, except weddings and funeral will be permitted.
-The number of guests for weddings is limited to 50, while for a funeral only 20 people are allowed.
+Rao said that restaurants, bars, malls and religious places will remain closed for the next seven days.
+Only home deliveries of food, medicines and other essential services will be allowed during this period.

+He added that no public functions, except weddings and funeral, will be permitted.
+The number of guests for weddings is limited to 50, while only 20 people are allowed for a funeral.

-Meanwhile, Maharashtra Chief Minister Uddhav Thackeray will address the state at 8.30 pm on Friday, said Mumbai Mayor Kishori Pednekar.
+Public transport bus services will only be available for essential workers, reported The Indian Express.
+Organisations that need staff to travel can hire buses from the Pune Mahanagar Parivahan Mahamandal Limited, the city’s public bus service provider.

 The decision to impose curbs came a day after Pune reported 8,025 new infections and 18 deaths.